myklst/terraform-provider-acme/README.md

 ## Why Patch

-To make use repository of Terraform ACME provider by vancluever and customize backoff retry functionalities when ordering/revoking/making challange to certificates.
+To make use repository of Terraform ACME provider by vancluever and customize backoff retry functionalities when ordering/revoking/making challange for certificates.

-Facing issue unable to apply the patch, mean that the version might changed or the patch files has beend modified.
+Facing issue unable to apply the patch?
+Probably the version might changed or the patch files has beend modified.

-If the version of Terraform ACME provider by vancluever has been changes, you might need to patch agains.
+If the version of Terraform ACME provider by vancluever has been changed, you might need to recreate new patch.

 ## Retryable Errors